 Students who need to process a name change should turn in the relevant paperwork to the Registrar's office.
 Photocopies will be made of all sealed official documents and returned to the student.

-Students can change their email address via the student self-service system; students with questions should contact the Tulsa Helpdesk.
+Students can change their email address via the student self-service system; students with questions should contact the CHS Helpdesk.

 Students should contact NBOME or NBME to update their names for COMLEX or USMLE.